Legends-of-Gramdatis/gramados-v2/lore markdowns/Trin/Trin.md

 It worked.

-Trin rose from near-bankruptcy to become a **worldwide name**, built on scrap metal, a salvaged engine, and the determination of a rural mechanic from Trilnat.
+Trin rose from near-bankruptcy to become a **worldwide name**, built on scrap metal, a salvaged engine, and the determination of a rural mechanic from Trilnat—and born within the walls of a forgotten porcelain factory: **Ateliers de la Roche Brune**.